XuZhiangDLUT/ZoteroTLDR/README.md

    - Split streamed chunks into normal output vs thought output (`isThought=true/false`), and show them separately in the Task Queue Panel (`src/modules/aiSummary.ts`)
    - Open the panel via context menu: **“查看 AI 任务队列”** (supports expand/collapse + auto-scroll for running tasks)

-Extra: there is also a configurable `retryOn524` for quick retries on occasional 524s, but streaming is the primary fix.
+Extra: there is also a configurable `retryOnTransientErrors` to retry occasional 524/stream/timeout hiccups, but streaming is the primary fix.

 ## License